-In a similar fashion, every touch your sales team makes with leads and customers influences them in a similar fashion.
+Similarly, every touch your sales team makes with leads and customers influences them.
 From the moment the initial point of contact is made, your openers or agents should focus on building rapport over the phone.
-If customer experience is negative at any point during the buyer’s journey, they are unlikely to move forward with your company.
+If customer experience is harmful at any point during the buyer’s journey, they are unlikely to move forward with your company.

 How to Build Rapport in Sales